Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution: Results and Discussion

 For the second fiction data set, we observe in Fig.~\ref{fig:moreseries}B, that ``computer'' gains popularity in the fiction data set despite other technical words remaining relatively steady in usage, as we might expect.
 This should be encouraging for anyone attempting to analyze colloquial English, despite the prolificacy bias apparent from the authors such as Upton Sinclair.

-In the SI files S1, S2, S3, and S4, we include the top 60 contributions to divergences between each pair of the 20 decades in each of the four data sets analyzed in this paper.
+In the supplementary S1--S4 Files, we include the top 60 contributions to divergences between each pair of the 20 decades in each of the four data sets analyzed in this paper.
 In total, 760 figures are included (190 per data set) for a grand total of 45,600 contributions.
 We highlight some of these here.

 \begin{itemize} \item For divergences to and from the first decade of the 1800s, many of the contributions are due to a reduction of optical character recognition confusion between the letters `f' and `s'.
 For example, in the second unfiltered data set between the 1800s and 1810s, the top two contributions are due to reductions in ``fame'' and ``os,'' respectively.
 The word ``same'' (ranked 11th) is the first increasing contribution.
 Decreased relative frequencies of ``os,'' ``￼sirst,'' ``thofe,'' ``fo,'' ``fay,'' ``cafe,'' ``fays,'' ``fome,'' and ``faid'' (ranks 3 through 10, respectively) and ``lise'' (12th) all suggest digital misreadings of both 'f' and the long~`s'.
 (The 13th contribution is ``Napoleon,'' who is mentioned with greater relative frequently in the 1810s.) \item Contributions between the 1830s and the 1860s in the second unfiltered data set highlight the American Civil War and its aftermath. ``State'' (11th), ``General'' (19th), ``States'' (20th), ``Union'' (37th), ``Confederate'' (48th), ``Government'' (52nd), ``Federal'' (56th), and ``Constitution'' (59th) all show increased relative frequency of use.
 Religious terms tend to decline during this period---e.g., ``church'' (14th), ``God'' (24th), and ``religion'' (58th). \item Between the 1940s and 1960s, the second unfiltered dataset shows increases for ``nuclear'' (43rd), ``Vietnam'' (47th), and ``Communist'' (50th).
 The relative frequency of ``war'' (25th) decreases substantially.
 Meanwhile in fiction, ``Lanny'' (5th) declines, while ``television'' (38th) and the Hardy Boys (``Hardy'' ranks 51st) appear with greater relative frequencies. \item Between the 1960s and 1970s, the second fiction data set is strongly affected by ``Garp'' (\textit{The World According to Garp} by John Irving, 1978) at rank 19, increased relative frequencies of profanity (ranks 27, 33, and 38), and increased mentions of ``Nixon'' (41st) and ``Spock'' (47th, likely due to ``Star Trek'' novels). \item Between the 1980s and 1990s, the second fiction set shows increased relative frequencies of use of the words ``gay'' (15th), ``lesbian'' (19th), ``AIDS'' (24th), and ``gender'' (27th).
 Female pronouns (2nd, 8th, and 9th) show increased relative frequencies of use in continuance of Fig.~\ref{fig:barsficnew50}. \end{itemize}